SAP-samples/teched2022-XP262/exercises/ex1/README.md

 ## Exercise 1.1 Get to know the SAP Event Mesh management dashboard

-SAP Event Mesh is a fully managed service on SAP BTP.
+SAP Event Mesh is a fully managed service on SAP BTP and offers a management dashboard out of the box.

 ## Exercise 1.2 Check the status of your application using the SAP BTP Cockpit
 ## Exercise 1.3 Create a new business partner in SAP S/4HANA using the SAPGUI